Douglas Hodge (businessman): Work career

 Hodge worked first as a bond trader at Salomon Brothers from 1984 to 1989.

 He joined Pacific Investment Management Company (PIMCO) in 1989.
 Hodge initially worked for the company as a senior account manager and as a global product manager.
 He was in charge of the Asia-Pacific region from the company's Tokyo office from 2002 to 2009.
 In 2009, CEO Mohamed El-Erian named Hodge chief operating officer, telling him—according to Hodge: "You're the person I trust."

-Hodge was chief operating officer from 2009–2014.
+Hodge was chief operating officer from 2009 to 2014.
 In October 2012 he gave a speech at the Securities Industry and Financial Markets Association (SIFMA) Annual Meeting, entitled "Restoring Trust in the New Normal", in which he lamented that the financial industry had squandered the trust of the public with a series of scandals in the industry, with some in the industry having been guilty of "downright dishonesty".
 He concluding by saying that for the industry to restore trust, "it starts at the top, with us, the leaders of the financial industry.
 Both as firms and as individuals, we need to personify trustworthy values...
 Willful violations of the rules should not be tolerated...
 [What is needed is] a stronger emphasis on ethics and integrity."

-Hodge was chief executive officer of PIMCO, the world's largest bond manager, from 2014-2016.
+Hodge was chief executive officer of PIMCO, the world's largest bond manager, from 2014 to 2016.
 In 2014 it was reported that he had received an annual bonus of $45 million.
 He was also on PIMCO's executive committee, and on the global executive committee for Allianz Asset Management, the governing body of asset management for the Allianz Group.
 He retired in 2017.

 He also served as an executive committee member and on the board of directors of the Securities Industry and Financial Markets Association (SIFMA).
 He was also a board trustee of The Thacher School in Ojai, California, since 2011, until March 15, 2019, when the school's Board of Trustees asked for his resignation.